top of page

 Why do we get allergies?

-When someone who is allergic comes in contact with an allergen (an allergy causing substance), the immune system responds to it by releasing antibodies that are meant to attack the allergens.
-This leads to a release of chemicals in the blood called histamines which can trigger runny nose, watery and itchy eyes, itchy sinuses, throat, ear canal etc.
+When someone who is prone to allergies comes in contact with an allergen (the trigger), the immune system responds to it by releasing antibodies that are meant to attack it.
+This leads to a release of chemicals in the blood called histamines which can cause a runny nose, watery and itchy eyes, itchy sinuses, throat or ear irritability.

 So is it COVID or is it allergies?

-Pollen counts are usually highest during late morning and early afternoon, so avoid going outdoors then
+• Pollen counts are usually highest during late morning and early afternoon, so avoid venturing out at such times.

-Change your clothes whenever you come back and wash them frequently.
-Avoid drying them outside to protect them from trapping pollen grains in the fabric.
+• Change your clothes once you’re home and wash them thoroughly to rid them of any trapped pollen in the fabric.

 bottom of page